Vertex operators and 2-representations of quantum affine algebras: Applications, conjectures and further comments

 Let $X_\G = \widehat{\C^2/\G}$ denote the minimal resolution of the quotient singularity $\C^2/\G$ and denote by $X_\G^{[n]}$ the Hilbert scheme of $n$ points on $X_\G$.
 The diagonal $\C^\times$-action on $\C^2$ induces a $\C^\times$-action on $X_\G^{[n]}$.
 Let $DCoh^{\C^\times}(X_\G)$ denote the derived category of $\C^\times$-equivariant coherent sheaves on $X_\G$.
 Its Grothendieck group (tensored with $\C(q)$) is denoted $K^{\C^\times}(X_\G)$.

 In \cite{CLi1} we constructed a level one integrable 2-representation of $\widehat{\h}$ on $\bigoplus_{n \in \N} DCoh(X_\G^{[n]})$ where $\widehat{\h}$ is the toroidal Heisenberg algebra.
-Corollary \ref{cor:main1} explains how we obtain a 2-representation of $\hg$ from one of $\h$.
+Corollary \ref{cor:main1} explains how we obtain a $(\hg,\theta)$ action from a 2-representation of $\h$.
 Adding the extra affine vertex to the story this immediately implies the following theorem.